joaogsleite/discord-music-bot/README.md

   * `discord`: service to handle discord API
   * `connection`: service to save voice and text channel state
   * `player`: service to handle player/stream
+  * `metadata`: service to handle Youtube and Soundcloud search
-  * `youtube`: service to handle youtube search and download
+  * `stream`: service to handle download stream from Youtube and Soundcloud
   * `queue`: service to store queue state
 * `src/index.ts`: entrypoint